 Flags of Appreciation

-In recognition of honoring all veterans the GFWC/CT of Newington/Wethersfield Women's club, a member of General Federation of Women's Clubs, will be conducting a "Flags of Appreciation."
-Those wishing to honor a veteran may purchase a flag that will be placed on the Broad Street Green near the reviewing stand.
-Each flag would have a laminated tag along with a GFWC ribbon.
-The front side would give the veteran's name, armed forces, date of service and location.
-Flags would be sold by the club for $10 in "honor of" or "in memory of" any veteran.
-Questions or additional information may be obtained by contacting Diane Mirebito-Hugh at (860) 665-1148 or e-mail email@example.com.
-Proceeds will benefit various veteran's projects.
+As part of this year's event, and in recognition of all veterans, the GFWC/CT Newington/Wethersfield Women's Club, a member of General Federation of Women's Clubs, will be conducting a "Flags of Appreciation."
+Those wishing to honor a veteran may purchase a flag that will be placed on the Broad Street Green near the reviewing stand during the parade.
+Each flag will be 17" by 11 1/2" and have a laminated tag along with a GFWC ribbon.
+The front side will give the veteran's name, military branch and date and location of service.
+Flags will be sold by the club for $10 in "honor of" or "in memory of" any veteran.
+After the parade flags may be picked up where they are being displayed until 12 noon.
+Questions or additional information may be obtained by contacting Diane Mirebito-Hough at (860) 665-1148 or at firstname.lastname@example.org.
+Proceeds will benefit various veterans projects.
+Registration forms may be obtained after April 23rd at the Parks & Recreation office or by visiting the GFWC Newington/Wethersfield Women's Club web site.
+Requests must be received by Wednesday, May 14, 2014.

 Invitation To All Veterans